Texas Supreme Court rules against abortion providers in federal challenge to restrictive state law

 Abortion opponents welcomed the court’s decision.

-“This is a big victory for the TX Heartbeat Act,” Kimberlyn Schwartz, media director for Texas Right to Life, wrote in a statement.
+“This is a big victory for the TX Heartbeat Act,” Kimberlyn Schwartz, media director for Texas Right to Life, said in a statement.
 “We have said from the beginning that abortionists’ lawsuit should be dismissed, and we’re grateful that the law will continue saving thousands of lives.”

 While Friday’s decision is disappointing for Texas abortion providers, Kaye said, the U.S. Supreme Court’s decision was the much more significant setback.
 After that decision, she said, the lawsuit no longer had the ability to block the abortion ban.